 The opioid crisis plaguing the United States is one that’s ever-growing.
-In 2016, 20,101 overdose deaths were caused from heroin or other opiate-induced drug.
+In 2016, 20,101 overdose deaths were caused by heroin or another opiate-induced drug.
 Unfortunately, it’s an issue that hasn’t shown any signs of slowing down and a solution is desperately needed.
 Despite funding attempts and public awareness campaigns about the opiate epidemic, numbers still reflect the rising problem at hand as hundreds of individuals lose their lives every month from a Heroin overdose.

-If we can prevent you or anyone else from being a part of the statistics than we will and this is why we’ve put together a guide of answers to some of the most common questions about “overdoses”.
+If we can prevent you or anyone else from being a part of the statistics that we will and this is why we’ve put together a guide of answers to some of the most common questions about “overdoses”.
 Making such information readily available to the community is a way to educate others and may help to prevent the occurrence of an overdose.
 This is our hope and the hope of many that are coming together as a whole to combat the opioid epidemic.

 Emergency first responders, overdose education instructors, and Naloxone distribution trainers are all highly experienced medical professionals that have extensive experience in the field of medicine.
 As such, the knowledge they have about “overdoses” can be beneficial for all to learn so the word can spread around; which will help to educate the community about the topic.